 Many technical devices convert mechanical energy into other forms and vice versa.

-- An electric motor converts electrical energy into mechanical energy (ex., table fan).
+- An electric motor converts electrical energy into mechanical energy (for example, a table fan).

-- A generator converts mechanical energy into electrical energy (ex., dynamo).
+- A generator converts mechanical energy into electrical energy (for example, a dynamo).

 - Gasoline burns to release chemical energy, which converts into mechanical energy to drive a car.